The Gift of Sight

 Exotropia

 When I was 6 years old, in 1943, I was diagnosed with exotropia, a condition that probably started at birth.
-My eyes would not work together resulting in double vision.
+My eyes would not work together, resulting in double vision.
 The treatment of choice in those days, at least for children, was eye exercises rather than surgery.
-For years I would draw my index finger up to my nose, then reverse the direction, and repeat the process, trying to see one finger rather than two, presumably strengthening the muscles.
-I also worked with a stereoscope, a device for looking at left-eye and right-eye views of the same scene, trying to see just one image.
-I hated these exercises, didn’t realize the consequences of double vision, wanted to be out with my friends and grew increasingly frustrated because I never got better at it.
+For years, I would draw my index finger up to my nose, then reverse the direction, and repeat the process, trying to see one finger rather than two, presumably strengthening the muscles.
+I also worked with a stereoscope, a device that allows you to view left-eye and right-eye views of the same scene, trying to see just one image.
+I hated these exercises, didn’t realize the consequences of double vision, and wanted to be out with my friends.
+I grew increasingly frustrated because I never got better at it.

-From elementary school through much of college, I couldn’t read well.
+From elementary school through most of college, I struggled with reading.
 As a sophomore in college, I had the reading ability of a 10th grader.
 To avoid double vision, my brain would ignore the image from the misbehaving eye as I read.
-Then, fatigue caused me to shift to the other eye and I would lose my place as well as my concentration.
-Not being able to read, I got terrible grades, a constant source of embarrassment and irritation.
-My high school guidance counselor (See the memoir “Miss McDonnal”) tried to dissuade me from going to college, a shameful possibility in the Wilmington, Delaware Jewish community.
+Then, fatigue caused me to shift to the other eye, and I would lose my place as well as my concentration.
+Unable to read, I received terrible grades, a constant source of embarrassment and irritation.
+My high school guidance counselor tried to dissuade me from going to college, a shameful possibility in the Wilmington, Delaware, Jewish community.

-During my junior year in college, in danger of flunking out, I left school to join the Marine Corps reserves.
+During my junior year in college, I was in danger of flunking out, so I left school to join the Marine Corps Reserves.
 When I returned, six months later, I had an operation to pull my eye muscles together.
-Then, I went to a reading clinic and improved my speed and comprehension considerably.
+Then, I attended a reading clinic and significantly improved my speed and comprehension.
 My grades improved well enough to just barely graduate, 334th out of 404 graduating students.
-But then, able to read, I went on to get a master’s degree from NYU and a Ph.D. from the University of Chicago.
+But then, able to read, I went on to earn a master’s degree from NYU and a Ph.D. from the University of Chicago.

 Exotropia reoccurred 60 years later, troubling because I knew from my past how frustrating and debilitating a failure to read effectively can be.
 Also, I was becoming increasingly dedicated to my writing and finding it difficult to keep focused on my computer screen.
 In 2018, I made plans to repeat the operation, but it had to be shelved for over a month.
 When I went to my primary care physician for my pre-op evaluation, the electrocardiogram looked abnormal.
 I was referred to a cardiologist for further evaluation.
 She asked me if I had any difficulty walking.
 “When I walk up hills of steps, I find myself panting,” I admitted.
 She did a stress test that was inconclusive.
 A repeat stress test a couple of weeks later was no better.
 She referred me to a pulmonologist, still unable to account for my panting.